Autherine Lucy: Suing the university

 In 1954, the landmark Supreme Court desegregation case, Brown v.
 Board of Education said that racial segregation in public schools was unconstitutional (illegal).
 This precedent made a federal court side with Lucy and Myers against the university.
 Lucy and Myers's attorneys from the NAACP included Constance Baker Motley, Arthur Shores and Thurgood Marshall, who had helped win Brown.
 On June 29, 1955, the NAACP secured a court order preventing the university from rejecting the admission applications of Lucy and Myers (who had married and was then known as Pollie Myers Hudson) based upon their race.
 Days later, the court amended the order to apply to all other African-American students seeking admission to the University of Alabama.

 The university hired private investigators to find reasons to disqualify Lucy and Myers: it was able to reject Myers on the grounds that a child she had conceived before marriage made her an unsuitable student, but couldn't find a reason to reject Lucy.
 At least two sources have said that the board hoped that without Myers, the more outgoing and assured of the pair and whose idea it originally was to enroll at Alabama, Lucy's own acceptance would mean little or nothing to her, and she would voluntarily decide not to attend.
-But Myers and others strongly encouraged her, and on February 3, 1956, Lucy enrolled as a graduate student in library science, becoming the first African American ever admitted to a white public school or university in the state.
+But Myers and others strongly encouraged her, and on February 3, 1956, Lucy enrolled as a graduate student in library science, becoming the first Black American ever admitted to a white public school or university in the state.
 Even though Lucy was officially admitted, she was still barred from all dormitories and dining halls.